denverpost/style/README.md

 Markup should [validate](https://validator.w3.org/).
 Avoid `<div>`'s and `<br>`'s in the favor of semantic elements.

 ## JS
-These guidelines are to encourage
+These guidelines are to encourage clean, re-usable code.
+For a great how-to write the best javascript in the world, I wholeheartedly encourage you read @ryanmcdermott's [Clean Code: Javascript](https://github.com/ryanmcdermott/clean-code-javascript) it's probably 1,000 words long and it will *change your life*.

 Create objects whenever possible.
 Free-floating functions and variables are the devil's work.

 *Good*